Skip links

 Technical Specifications of the Building HVAC/Ventilation Integrated Direct Air Capture of CO2 Unit from Soletair Power

 From the HVAC system, incoming air is pushed through our filters containing sorbents, and carbon dioxide is adsorbed by them.
 When the filter is saturated, the machine is closed and regenerated via vacuum & heating to collect the CO2.
-The captured CO2 is stored in a separate storage container and then can be supplied for making concrete.
+The captured CO2 is stored in a separate storage container.

 Amine functionalized sorbent is used by Soletair Power within its carbon capture systems utilizing a temperature vacuum swing adsorption process.

-We use our own proprietary-made amine-functionalized solid sorbent.
-Minimizing the energy required for carbon capture and sorbent regeneration has been the primary goal behind much of our carbon capture research.
+Minimizing the energy required for carbon capture has been the primary goal behind much of our carbon capture research.

 Our Approach